What do translators do in their spare time, you ask?

 Translators whose multitasking skills are well developed will execute and complete some chores throughout the week by sparing a few minutes here and there when taking a very short health break.
 It is not rare that folding laundry and putting it away become a five-minute workout.

-Few people know this but translation is mentally exhausting.
-Most people work on autopilot and spend only short periods of time thinking about what they are doing or solving a problem.
-Translators focus, process, analyze, assess, transpose, revise or proof for as long as they work.
-They constantly process two languages, follow two linguistic codes and rules, and summon enough memory, knowledge, and creativity to write a target text.
+Few people know this, but translation is mentally exhausting.
+Most translators work on autopilot and spend only short periods of time thinking about what they are doing or solving a problem.
+Translators focus, process, analyse, assess, transpose, revise or proof for as long as they work.
+They constantly process two languages, follow two distinct linguistic codes and rules, and summon enough memory, knowledge, and creativity to write a target text.

 Disconnecting Any Way They Can